 5) Visit Eastern Europe

-Asides from Prague and Budapest, we experienced wonderful value travel in Krakow, Riga, Vilnius and elsewhere in the region.
+Prague and Budapest are especially popular and offer good value compared to western Europe.
+We also experienced wonderful value travel in picturesque towns like Krakow, Riga, Vilnius, Wroclaw and elsewhere in the region.
 During a 10 day trip in Lithuania and Latvia we traveled between Vilnius and Riga via a super comfortable bus company called Lux Express.
 The bus featured air conditioning, free wifi, clean toilet and a huge multi option COFFEE MACHINE!
 We’ve been on a lot of buses around the world and we’ve never seen this anywhere else, certainly not in the US, where the coffee machine would be a law suit waiting to happen.

 Lux Express also connects the Baltic countries with Saint Petersburg, Russia, which would be an amazing trip, but you need to to organize a visa well in advance to visit Russia.
 There’s no visa cost to visit Latvia, a former Soviet Republic with a lot of Russian influence and Russian speaking populace.
 Visit Latvia if you don’t want to pay over $100 for the Russian visa and deal with bureaucratic paperwork to visit Russia.

 In Krakow, Poland you can have a nice meal and a beer in one of the most beautiful squares in Europe for the equivalent of around $10.
 Normally we don’t recommend eating in touristy squares, but Krakow is an exception!

 6) Consider Renting Apartments over Hotels